OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 7. To set a breakpoint, select the line.
 You will see a red dot to the left of the line and a corresponding line in the **Call stack** (bottom right) pane.

-8. Run functions in the add-in as needed to trigger the breakpoint.
+8. Execute functions in the add-in as needed to trigger the breakpoint.

 ## When the add-in is running in Internet Explorer

-When the add-in is running in Internet Explorer, you can use the debugger from the F12 developer tools in Windows 10 to test your add-in (and also add-ins from AppSource or add-ins that you have added from other locations).
+When the add-in is running in Internet Explorer, you can use the debugger from the F12 developer tools in Windows 10 to test your add-in.
 You can start the F12 developer tools after the add-in is running.
-The F12 tools display in a separate window and do not use Visual Studio.
+The F12 tools are displayed in a separate window and do not use Visual Studio.

 > [!NOTE]
 > The Debugger is part of the F12 developer tools in Windows 10 and Internet Explorer.
 Earlier versions of Windows do not include the Debugger.